What Does it Take to Be a Meeting, Convention, or Event Planner?

 - Arrange the availability of audio-visual equipment, transportation, displays, and other event needs.

-Below is a list of the skills most Meeting, Convention, and Event Planners say are important on the job.
+These are the skills Meeting, Convention, and Event Planners say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.